Skip to contents

 lambda

-numeric, penalty on change for the flexible load.
+numeric, penalty on change for the battery compared to the previous time slot.

 Value